techmovie/easy-upload/README-en.md

 Please refer [Project plan](https://github.com/techmovie/easy-upload/projects)

-I don’t have access or upload permission to all sites, so any help including testing and PR is welcoming.
+I don't have access or upload permission to all sites, so any help, including testing and PR, would be greatly appreciated.

 ## Supported Sites